storyblok/field-plugin/packages/cli/README.md

 🔗 [Webinar Feature Focus: Field Plugin](https://www.youtube.com/watch?v=fvTWZCACDVQ)

 ## :seedling: Contributing
 We are always looking for feedback to create a better developer experience.
 If you happen to find a bug or simply would like to suggest a new feature, you can do so by [submitting an issue](https://github.com/storyblok/field-plugin/issues).

-## :date: Roadmap
+## :construction: Roadmap
-In the future, we would like to add more functionality to the CLI:
+In the future, we would like to add more functionality to the CLI such as:
-- [ ] Templates for Vue 3, React & Angular
+- [ ] Templates for Vue 3, React
 - [ ] Support for different package managers (npm, pnpm)
 - [ ] Initializing git when creating a new field plugin and + option to opt out